Kevinrosmusic/todolist_react/README.md

  - Animated.css

+ - Reactjs 18

+ - Redux toolkits

+ - Material UI

+ - Sweetalert2

+ - Toastify

 ## Getting Started

 To get a local copy up and running follow these simple example steps:

-- On the project, GitHub page, navigate to the  [main page of the repository](https://github.com/Kevinrosmusic/IcelandTest-2.git)
+- On the project, GitHub page, navigate to the  [main page of the repository](https://github.com/Kevinrosmusic/todolist_react.git)

 - Click on a button named `code`